Professor: Craig DeLancey

 Come ready to describe the play, and to offer both a

-it.
-Here are some questions to think about (and
+Here are some questions to think about while reading:

 - Where are Garcin, Inez, Estelle?
 Or: where